FAQ on the Code of Conduct for Leasing of Retail Premises in Singapore

 The party whose lease agreement template is used for the agreement will have to provide a checklist that clearly indicates:

-- whether there are terms that are not applicable to the lease agreement.
+• whether there are terms that are not applicable to the lease agreement.

-The checklist template is available in the CoC (pages 30 to 32, appendix 1 of part D).
+The checklist template is available in the CoC (pages 36 to 39, appendix 1 of part D).

 Parties must also conduct their due diligence to review their lease agreements to ensure that they are CoC compliant.
-Lease agreements shall be binding if neither party dispute against it within 14 days of signing the lease agreement
+Lease agreements shall be binding if neither party dispute against it within 14 days of signing the lease agreement.

 Disputes may be escalated to the appointed dispute resolution body, Singapore Mediation Centre, whereby both parties must attend mediation sessions and comply with the resolution of the Singapore Mediation Centre.

-What are considered Qualifying Retail Premises?
+What are considered Qualifying Lease for Retail Premises?

 Does the CoC apply to lease agreements with tenure that are less than a year?